Quality content is the backbone in any inbound digital marketing strategy.

 Some writers will curate bits and pieces of content from other web pages and stitch them together into a new piece of content.
 Many resources online are free, including information from authoritative sources like organizations or government agencies.

 Don’t re-package content that readers can find for free and present it as a new piece of gated content.
 This doesn't offer new value and would reflect poorly on your business if they found the same content elsewhere for nothing.

 Instead, create new content that makes readers feel satisfied in their purchase.

 Don’t make promises you can’t keep.
 It’s a bad idea to mislead readers into thinking that your content is more useful than it is.

 For example, if you promise readers a definitive guide to setting up a filing system but do not provide actionable steps, then readers may feel cheated.

 Instead, be honest about the value and purpose of your content, and try to create the best resources possible.

 Don’t turn it into a brochure

-In your premium content, focus on showcasing your expertise and providing a next step that will move your reader further down the sales funnel (or buyer’s journey).
+In your premium content, focus on showcasing expertise and moving your reader further down the sales funnel (or buyer’s journey).
 Directly promote your business on the pages of your website that are designed to showcase your products and services.

 Hopefully these best practices will help you get off to a running start in writing stylish, informative premium content for your business.